awsdocs/aws-cdk-guide/v2/home.md

 **Define your cloud infrastructure using general programming languages**  <a name="home-benefits-languages"></a>
 With the AWS CDK, you can use any of the following programming languages to define your cloud infrastructure: TypeScript, JavaScript, Python, Java, C\#/\.Net, and Go\.
 Choose your preferred language and use programming elements like parameters, conditionals, loops, composition, and inheritance to define the desired outcome of your infrastructure\.
+Use the same programming language to define your infrastructure and your application logic\.
 Receive the benefits of developing infrastructure in your preferred IDE \(Integrated Development Environment\), such as syntax highlighting and intelligent code completion\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/cdk/v2/guide/images/CodeCompletion.png)